acoustep/mitchs.pw/source/read/2015-11-02-handling-slug-urls-in-ember-and-phoenix.html.markdown

 If you haven't already, check out Maxwell Holder's [Build a Blog with Phoenix and Ember.js](http://maxwellholder.com/blog/build-a-blog-with-phoenix-and-ember).
 This article really helped me get started with using Ember and Phoenix together.

-I'll be demonstrating how to set up a product index which links through to product pages with a slug instead of an ID.
+I'll be demonstrating how to set up 2 pages: a page with a list of products and a page for individual products which have a slug instead of an ID.
 This includes querying the slug on the API as well.

 ## Show me the code!

-The code is available on Github: https://github.com/acoustep/ember-phoenix-slug-example
+The code is available on [Github](https://github.com/acoustep/ember-phoenix-slug-example).

+Now on to the tutorial!

 ## Setting up Phoenix